MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/manage-tenants-shared-schema.md

 Together with the New-NAVTenant cmdlet, this cmdlet provides you with an efficient way to create multiple tenants that are pre-populated with business data.
 For example, you can have one tenant that contains the business data, and acts as a kind of template tenant for other tenants.
 You can create new tenants with the New-NAVTenant cmdlet, and then populate the new tenants with data by using the Copy-NAVTenantData cmdlet.

 The concept of creating new tenants and copying data between tenants is particularly useful when setting up buffer tenants in a deployment environment where you have to get new tenants up and running quickly on demand.
 Buffer tenants are created using the Set-NAVTenant cmdlet.
-For more information about buffer tenants, see [Using buffer tenants]().
+For more information about buffer tenants, see [Using buffer tenants](manage-tenants-shared-schema.md#BufferTenants).

 ### Example
-See the example for [Creating a new tenant in a tenant database]()
+See the example for [Creating a new tenant in a tenant database](manage-tenants-shared-schema.md#NewNAVTenantExample).

 ## Moving a tenant from one database to another
 You can use the Move-NAVTenant cmdlet to move a tenant from its current database to another tenant database that is mounted on the same Dynamics NAV Server instance.